An introduction to Judaism in the modern world, with emphasis on contemporary issues and debates.

 - Arts and Music, Theology

-- May not be credited together with RELS 230 when passed with the same content.
+- May not be credited together with RELS230 when taken with the same content.

 - More information link